Train Tickets Netherlands: How To Buy Yours?

 It looks like a lot is going on this screen but that is mostly me making notes for you.

 On the left, you see departures around the time you searched for.
-If it’s an off-peak departure you see a reduced price.
+You will see a reduced price marked in green if a off-peak discount is available.
+This is not always the case.

 What is off-peak, and how much is the possible discount?

 Just pick a train departure close to your intended departure.
-Again tickets are not specific train bound, so it doesn’t matter much which you pick.
-You can travel on any other service too.
-Only when you buy an off-peak ticket you can’t travel during rush hour.
+Domestic tickets are never train-specific, so it doesn’t matter much which you pick.
+You can travel on any service.

 Step 3.
 Choose the Right Ticket Options

-5. ICE or IC Direct Add-On if applicable
+- ICE or IC Direct Add-On, if applicable

 Adults and Kids are self-explanatory.
-If you return the same day I advise clicking “Day Return” because you then have both tickets taken care of.
-If you take a multi-day trip select “Single Ticket.”
+If you return the same day, I advise clicking “Day Return” because you have both tickets taken care of.
+If you take a multi-day trip, select “Single Ticket.”

 A Day Return is only valid that day and costs twice the one-way fare.

 I recommend First Class for journeys of more than 30 minutes.
-For shorter trips like to the Airport, Zaanse Schans, or Haarlem, it is not worth the extra money.
+It is not worth the extra money for shorter trips like to the Airport, Zaanse Schans, or Haarlem.

-Never select the 40% discount option that you might also see (joint-travel ticket) unless you travel with a Dutch friend with a paid discount subscription called a “Voordeelurenkaart.”
+Never select the 40% discount option that you might also see (joint-travel ticket) unless you travel with a Dutch friend with a paid discount subscription called a “Voordeelurenkaart.” and they have sent you a “code.”
 That is for locals only.

 (But if you recognize me at a station, walk up to me, say hi, and travel with me at a discount 😀)

-If you see a box for an ICE or IC Direct supplement at the end of the screen that means you can take a high-speed train for that route at an extra fee.
+If you see a box for an ICE or IC Direct supplement at the end of the screen, you can take a high-speed train for that route at an extra fee.

-The ICE option I would ignore, and not travel on an ICE train (which is easily recognizable because it’s a white train, it’s the German high-speed train).
+I would ignore the ICE option and not travel on an ICE train (which is easily recognizable because it’s a white train; it’s the German high-speed train).

-That train is always busy, doesn’t run that often, and it doesn’t go fast yet in Holland.
-You can better travel on normal domestic trains at no extra cost.
+That train is always busy, doesn’t run that often, and doesn’t go fast yet in Holland.
+You can better travel on regular domestic trains at no extra cost.
 Leave unselected.

 IC Direct for trains between Amsterdam and Rotterdam.
 You DO want to select that option.
 That extra €2.90 will bring you to Rotterdam 30 minutes faster!
 IC Direct trains run every 15 minutes between Amsterdam and Rotterdam.
 It’s worth the pay.

-If you’re not traveling between Amsterdam and Utrecht or Amsterdam and Rotterdam these two options won’t be visible at all.
+If you’re not traveling between Amsterdam and Utrecht or Amsterdam and Rotterdam, these options won’t be visible.

 Click the Yellow Passengers Button to Continue.